 Programming for the Behavioral Sciences

 The course introduces programming tools that are used for collection and processing of behavioural data.
 The course includes components on writing programs for data collection, visualising, importing and exporting, and data analysis.
-This course is generally offered during the spring term.
+No previous knowledge is required to participate.

 The course is currently not available.

 The course provides students with specialised knowledge of methods in research based on eye tracking.
 The course focuses on equipping students with the practical skills to perform research based on eye tracking, and on collaboratively designing a good eye tracking study from idea to analysis.
 A number of application areas are included in the course.